mlpack/mlpack/doc/user/methods/tsne.md

 By default, `TSNE` uses the Barnes-Hut method to approximate the gradient calculation.
 However, for smaller datasets, it may be possible to use the exact method, and for some situations the dual-tree approximation may be preferable.
-The `TSNE` class has a template parameter `TSNEMethod` that allows different gradient computation strategies to be used.
+The `TSNE` class has a template parameter `TSNEMethod` that allows the different gradient computation methods to be used.
 The full signature of the class is:

 ```
-TSNE<TSNEMethod>
+TSNE<TSNEMethod, MatType, DistanceType>
 ```

-`TSNEMethod` specifies the TSNEMethod to be used to compute the t-SNE gradient.
+ * `TSNEMethod`: specifies the TSNEMethod to be used to compute the t-SNE gradient.
+ * `MatType`: specifies the type of matrix used for representation of data.
+ * `DistanceType`: specifies the [distance metric](../core/distances.md) to be used for finding nearest neighbors.

 These methods are already implemented and ready for drop-in usage: